mdeand/language-design/Grammar.md

 This particular notation was chosen because it is:
 1. Mostly well-specified, by a respected organization.
-2. Syntactically very similar to common regular expression syntax.
+2. Syntactically very similar to common Regular Expression syntax.

 Each **Production** in the grammar defines one symbol, using the following form: